A Sharp Poke in the Ribs

 Until several years ago, when I learned about costochondritis.

-Costochondritis and rib pain
+Costochondritis and inflammation

 Costochondritis is a common condition caused when the cartilage that attaches the ribs to the sternum--the breastplate-like, hard bone in the middle of the chest--becomes inflamed.
 It’s most common in the first three pairs of ribs, and on the left side, though it can affect any of them and both sides.
 It can also affect, more rarely, the cartilage where the ribs attach to the spine at the back of the body.
 For some reason, costochondritis is more common in women than in men.